OctopusDeploy/docs/docs/api-and-integration/tentacle.exe-command-line/register-with.md

   -u, --username=VALUE       If not using API keys, your username -p, --password=VALUE       In not using API keys, your password
       --env, --environment=VALUE
-                             The environment name to add the machine to - e.- g., 'Production'; specify this argument multiple
+                             The environment name to add the machine to e.g., 'Production'; specify this argument multiple
                                times to add multiple environments -r, --role=VALUE           The machine role that the machine will assume - e.g., 'web-server'; specify this argument
                                multiple times to add multiple roles
       --tenant=VALUE         A tenant who the machine will be connected to; specify this argument multiple times to add multiple tenants --tenanttag=VALUE      A tenant tag which the machine will be tagged with; specify this argument multiple times to add multiple tenant tags
       --name=VALUE           Name of the machine when registered; the default is the hostname
       --policy=VALUE         The name of a machine policy that applies to